nlkitai/nlux/pipeline/npm/markdown/README.md

 // On each chunk of markdown
 mdStreamParser.next("## Hello World");

-// When the markdown stream is complete mdStreamParser.complete();
+// To call when the markdown stream is complete
+// This indicates to the parser that now additional text will be added mdStreamParser.complete();
 ```